 - License course sponsored by the Nevada Rider Program

 - Knowledge and skill course sponsored through the DMV

 Many car and truck drivers fail to pay attention to the road ahead.
-Whether daydreaming, having conversations, eating, talking on a cell phone or texting, drivers often do not observe a motorcyclist traveling in an adjacent lane.
+Whether daydreaming, having conversations, eating, talking on a cell phone, or texting, drivers often do not observe a motorcyclist traveling in an adjacent lane.
 In most cases, motorcycle accidents are caused by another vehicle operator who engaged in negligent driving behavior.
 Common types of driver negligence include:

-- Car turns in front of motorcycle
+- The car turns in front of the motorcycle

 - Unsafe lane changes

 - The car swerves into a motorcycle

 Unforeseen road conditions can pose unique threats to motorcyclists.
 Conditions like potholes or ruts, which can go virtually unnoticed by motor vehicle drivers, can be of the utmost danger to motorcyclists.
 Failure for a motorcyclist, or a motor vehicle driver around them, to anticipate even a minor road disturbance can cause severe crashes.
 Other hazardous driving conditions include:

 - Poor-traction surfaces like gravel or wet pavement

 - Inclement weather like fog, rain, or heavy winds